-- The fixed term license cannot be registered to serveral of the servers constituting the cluster to operate them. - After registration of the license on the master server, Cluster WebUI on the master server must be used in order to edit and reflect the cluster configuration data as described in "6.
-Creating the cluster configuration data". - The number of the fixed term license must be larger than the number of the servers constituting the cluster. - After starting the operation of the cluster, additional fixed term license must be registered in the master server. - Once enabled, the fixed term license cannot be reregistered despite its validity through the license/server removal or the server replacement.
+- ◆ The fixed term license cannot be registered to serveral of the servers constituting the cluster to operate them. - ◆ After registration of the license on the master server, Cluster WebUI on the master server must be used in order to edit and reflect the cluster configuration data as described in Chapter 5, "Creating the cluster configuration data". - The number of the fixed term license must be larger than the number of the servers constituting the cluster. - ◆ After starting the operation of the cluster, additional fixed term license must be registered in the master server. - ◆ After starting the operation of the cluster, the registered license may become ineffective if the servers are added, removed, or replaced in the cluster.

-5.4.2 Registering the fixed term license by specifying the license file
+Registering the fixed term license by specifying the license file